ros2/ros2_documentation/source/Tutorials/Intermediate/Supplementing-Custom-Rosdep-Keys.rst

 Preliminaries: How ``rosdep`` fetches rosdep keys
 -------------------------------------------------

-..
-Let's first review some details of ``rosdep`` which will be relevant to the remainder of this tutorial.

-..
-In order to get a good understanding of what we're about to do, let's first explore how ``rosdep`` works from first principles.

 In order to get a good understanding of what we're about to do, let's first explore some relevant details about how ``rosdep`` works.

 ``rosdep`` is similar to other tools like ``apt`` that use a sources list to maintain a local index.